luisdiogo2071317/azure-docs.pt-pt/articles/hdinsight/hdinsight-delete-cluster.md

 Substitua **CLUSTERNAME** pelo nome do cluster do HDInsight.

 > [!NOTE]
-> 2.0 do CLI do Azure não suporta a eliminar os clusters do HDInsight neste momento (23 de Outubro de 2017).
+> CLI 2.0 do Azure não suporta a eliminar clusters do HDInsight neste momento (23 de Outubro de 2017).